By Ethan Marshall

 Mouth to Lung (MTL)

 Now, what is mouth to lung?
 Well to be honest its exactly what the name entails.
 This one is a little easier to grasp than sub-ohm.
 Mouth to lung tanks are tanks that are designed and meant to replicate a cigarette in the most authentic way possible.
 Airflow is usually quite small, causing a restricted pull (like a cigarette), the tank is usually quite compact, as well as the mouthpiece usually being slim to even replicate the physical feeling of a cigarette when you go to take a draw.
 These tanks also usually use a low power level, anywhere from 9W-28W depending on the coil.
-Now the coil resistance is usually above 1.0 ohms.
-We call this Pro-Ohm.
+The coil resistance is usually above 1.0 ohms and is typically referred to as Pro-Ohm.
 When using a mouth to lung tank, the vapor is taken into the mouth first, then inhaled.
 Again, just like a cigarette.
 For most who are just switching over from smoking, we do our best to push them towards mouth to lung.
 Although, not all smokers start on mouth to lung.
 Some never even venture into it.
 What a shame.

 Sub-Ohm is always a fun one to explain.
 Sub-Ohm tanks are usually quite large and use a high power level (anywhere from 40W to 300W on some tanks depending on the coil).
 The coils usually range anywhere from 0.15 Ohm – 0.3 Ohm.
 Some will say anything below 1.0 Ohm (Pro-Ohm) is considered Sub-Ohm, but that’s not entirely true.
 There are MTL coils out there that dip down to about 0.7 Ohm.
 Now these Sub-Ohm tanks are the vapes that produce large amounts of vapor when being used.
 When using a sub-ohm tank, the vapor is not taken into the mouth first.
 It is taken directly down to the lungs and then exhaled.
 That’s where the term Direct to Lung (DTL) comes from.
 We prefer to just call them Sub Tanks.
 Keep it simple.
 These tanks have now become more popular than the traditional MTL.
 This could be due to a lot of things, but most attribute it to the stronger flavour and larger vapor production.
 Yeah, some people like looking like a human fog machine.
 For instance, if you were to see 10 people on the street with vapes, its safe to say at least 7 of them would be using sub tanks.
 The high power tends to satisfy some people more than the MTL tanks, but not in all cases.